-Many holiday home owners in the UK, own a home insurance policy that that will simply not pay out, if and when a claim arises.
+Many holiday home owners in the UK, have a home insurance policy that that will simply not pay out, if and when a claim arises.

 Of course, for the large majority of people, their problem will remain hidden, because if they don’t make a claim, they will never know!

 For those unlucky enough to have their claims rejected, due to a negligent non disclosure of information, or inadvertent breach of a material condition, it can have devastating consequences.

 One reason behind this is that people are not taking insurance advice and instead seeking cover based on price.

 As a holiday property is classed as a business, the holiday let policy required must, in addition to buildings and contents cover, include Employers Liability and Public Liability elements.
 The policy will include far more conditions and potentially onerous conditions, which must be complied with, in order to ensure that the cover is valid.